 Maximize the use of existing infrastructure and minimize the costly conversion of undeveloped land at the periphery of the community.
-This may be achieved by encouraging development or redevelopment of sites closer to the traditional core of the community; designing new development to minimize the amount of land consumed; carefully planning expansion of public infrastructure; or maintaining open space in agricultural, forestry, or conservation uses.
+This may be achieved by encouraging development or and intend to maintain them through zoning.
+Each community is committed to managing their resources, and the 2025 Comprehensive Plan update lists policies highlighting the benefits of energyefficiency in construction projects.
+Each community strives to update/revise their zoning ordinances redevelopment of sites closer to the traditional core of the community; designing new development to minimize the amount of land consumed; carefully planning expansion of public infrastructure; or maintaining open space in agricultural, forestry, or conservation uses.